 Being born in the Medieval era was a dangerous undertaking in itself.
 Infant mortality rates were shockingly high.
 Those who survived the perilous early years still faced constant threats from diseases like measles and whooping cough, which we easily vaccinate against today.

-Many children never reached adulthood.
+Many children never reach adulthood.
 Even minor injuries or infections could be life-threatening due to a lack of effective medical care.
 Growing up was a true test of resilience.

 6. Surgical Procedures Were Absolutely Barbaric